bok1c4/E2E-Decentralized-Communication-Protocol/notes.md

 DOCKER: I can try to host the application on onion and try to test the application

-give me a component that allows user to have decentralized communication channel with E2E encryption, there can be later servers-like or more like group chats and basically channels like IRC and forums for user to discuss anything.
-Also of course there should be Direct Messages between the users

 Example of chat component: <https://v0.dev/chat/decentralized-chat-platform-M8TWUSTLj6A>

 ⚠️ Important: